sunnybhawsar/System-Design-LLD/Machine Coding/3. Parking Lot/README.md

 	9. No need to create a GUI

 ### Optional Requirements
-Please do these only if you’ve time left.
-You can write your code such that these could be accommodated without changing your code much.
+Write your code such that these could be accommodated without changing your code much.

 	1. Keep the code extensible to add additional types of vehicles and slot types.